About the Halcyon Dance Project Residency at BlackBox Studios

 The residency is intended to offer an opportunity to choreographers who are in need of support.
 Creating art requires financial resources to rent studio space and pay artists.
-BlackBox Studios aims to help alleviate costs through this residency by awarding 12 hours of free studio space as well as an opportunity to showcase their work in progress.
+The goal of the residency to help alleviate the cost of producing work by awarding free studio space as well as an opportunity to showcase their work in progress.

 To Apply for a Residency please email